Ssimoes48/Happiness-ETL/README.md

 ![World Flag](Images/World_Flag_map.PNG)

+## Technologies

+We used the following technologies:

+* Pandas

+* PostgreSQL

 ## Extract

-Our data came from several sources.
-We pulled CSV files as well as web scraped data.
-The CSVs were from sources such as Kaggle.
-The web scraping was from a site about countries that include current government types.
+Our data came from several sources including CSV files and data pulled from web scraping.

+CSV files:

+* [Kaggle- Happiness Index](https://www.kaggle.com/unsdsn/world-happiness) : set of 5 separate csv files of Happiness Score and the factors related to final rating ranging over 5 years from 2015-1029

+* [Kaggle- Country Codes](https://www.kaggle.com/statchaitya/country-to-continent) : included country name, specific 2-digit country code and region

+* [World Population](https://worldpopulationreview.com/) : included data on country population, growth rate from 1970 to 2030 (prediction based of growth rate)

+For our government type data, we web scraped the data from the below site:

+* [Government Types](https://www.mapsofworld.com/thematic-maps/types-of-governments.html) : website had a table of current government type and leadership per country

 There are 193 countries in the world, however, our main Happiness Index CSV file included 153 counties that were surveyed.
-All data sets had country name as a common field.
+We chose these data sets because they all had the common field of Country Name.

 ## Transform
 We imported our data sets into `Jupyter Notebook` to manipulate and transform our datasets.
 We had to reformate and clean our CSV files so that they were readable, and the columns were consistent.
 We did this by renaming columns and comparing country names to ensure all data was callable in our `SQL` queries.
 We also removed null values in areas that would not have been meaningful.